-- The number of expressway interchanges in Japan is 1,519. - The number of IC's managed by expressway companies is included (including those under construction, excluding smart IC's). as of December 2021 - The average spacing between expressway interchanges in Japan is approx. 10 km, which is about twice that of free expressways in the flatlands of Western countries.
+• The number of expressway interchanges in Japan is 1,521 (managed by expressway companies, including those under construction, excluding smart IC)

+• The average spacing between expressway interchanges in Japan is approx. 10 km, which is about twice that of free expressways in the flatlands of Western countries.